More than 125 Covid-19 cases tied to South Texas church camp, pastor says - KTVZ

 Health officials are asking anyone who attended the Clear Creek Community Church camp who either feels sick or is a “close contact” of someone who tested positive after attending the camp to get tested and quarantine at home while they await the test results.

-“This is a reminder that COVID-19 is still here, and we have to take precautions,” Dr. Philip Keiser, Galveston County Local Health Authority, said in the county statement.
+“This is a reminder that COVID-19 is still here, and we have to take precautions,” Keiser said in the county statement.

-CNN reached out to health officials with a question about the vaccination status of the people who went to the camp but didn’t receive a reply.
+Some of those who tested positive after attending the camp were vaccinated against Covid-19, county officials said.

 The-CNN-Wire